 I enjoy the irony of exploring digital subject matter with such an ancient and insistently analog process.
 I make both mural sized tapestries and small mixed media pieces that incorporate salvaged electrical wire.

-Making tapestry is continually engaging, involving constant decision making and an element of risk - risk, because one cannot go back and fix a design or a color choice once that area has been woven over.
-Also, because the work gets rolled under the beam of the loom as I go, I never see the entire tapestry until it is completely finished.
-Every tapestry is a bit of a surprise in the end, and always, a satisfying achievement.
+Making tapestry is continually engaging, involving constant decision making and an element of risk - risk, because one cannot go back and change a design choice once that area has been woven and rolled around the beam.
+I never see the entire tapestry until it is completely finished.
+Every tapestry is a bit of a surprise in the end, but always a satisfying achievement.

 The word “tapestry” gets applied to many forms of fiber art for the wall, but by definition the term refers to a specific weaving technique used to create imagery in cloth.
 The warp threads run vertically and form the armature for the weft threads.
 The image is created by the weft, built by hand, line by line, in discontinuous shapes from the bottom up – a separate group of threads for each color.
 It is the only form of weaving that has never been mechanized.
 It is a very old practice and there are many different tapestry traditions in the world.
 The tradition that I was taught was developed in Europe in the late middle ages, when large workshops wove elaborate, mural sized tapestries to adorn castles, palaces, and churches.
 There are still active tapestry workshops in many countries, but today there are also countless individual artist weavers, like myself, who weave their own unique designs.
 So, what's in your castle?